-The Marathon Des Sables is the original desert foot race and is now in its 27th year.
+The Marathon des Sables is the original desert foot race and is now in its 34th year.
 Covering approximately 230km in the Moroccan desert, each participant must carry his or her own rucksack containing food, sleeping bag and clothes.
-Participants enter as individuals or in teams of three and this year approximately 900 runners will be competing.
+Participants enter as individuals or in teams of three and this year about 1,300 runners will be competing.

 Hght x Diam (cm)